Amish Apple Cinnamon Bread

 And moist apple cinnamon bread is great for breakfast with a cup of coffee or tea.
 Or serve it for dessert or a snack at any time of the day.
 It's so delicious and hearty!

 I love the crunchy texture that the nuts add to this Amish sweet bread.
 And I'm a fan of pecans because they have an amazing flavor.
 Truth be told, I think they're my favorite kind of nuts.
 So I generally use chopped pecans for baking rather than walnuts since they add so much good flavor.

 But walnuts are usually cheaper, and they also add a lovely crunch.
 So, if you prefer, you can make Apple Walnut Loaf instead of Apple Pecan Bread.
 Or you can even substitute the nuts with raisins and make Apple Cinnamon Raisin Bread.

-Use this basic Apple Bread Recipe and adjust the extra add-ins to make whatever kind of apple bread that you prefer.
+Use this basic Apple Bread Recipe and adjust the extra add-ins to make whatever kind of apple bread you prefer.
 You can also add extra spices, such as 1/4 tsp. of nutmeg and cloves, to make Apple Spice Bread.

 Drizzling caramel glaze over the top of the Apple Bread is also another option, although I do not find it necessary.

 We generally think of fall as being apple time.
 And I love baking with apples in the fall.
 But who says we can't bake with apples all year round?

 Apples are an amazing fruit, and you can make so many good desserts, cakes, muffins, and even savory dishes with apples.